- About Us

 In addition, Special Collections staff are scanning and archiving materials into an online archive.
 Search Digital Special Collections

-The Zach S. Henderson Library is proud to host in its Special Collections Department the professional papers of Edmund C. Short, emeritus professor of education, University of Central Florida and Pennsylvania State University.
+The Zach S. Henderson Library is proud to host in its Special Collections Department the professional books, papers, and other scholarly resources of Edmund C. Short, emeritus professor of Education, The Pennsylvania State University.
 More about the Edmund C. Short Curriculum Studies Collection.

 The Zach S. Henderson Library is proud to host in its Special Collections Department the professional papers of William H. Schubert, emeritus professor of education, University of Illinois at Chicago.
 More about the William H. Schubert Curriculum Studies Collection.

 Special Collections Materials Overview